prl-mushr/mushr_mujoco_ros/README.md

 When building `CMakeLists.txt` assumes the MuJoCo library is located at `$HOME/.mujoco/mujoco200_linux`.
 You can set the MuJoCo location in the environment variable `MUJOCO_LOCATION`. `USE_GL` can be set to 0 or 1 depending on whether you want to compile with GL.

 ## Usage
+See the following [tutorial](https://mushr.io/tutorials/mujoco/) on setting up and installing the sim.
+There is another simple tutorial for simple control in the sim [here](https://mushr.io/tutorials/mujoco_figure8/).

 ### MuJoCo
 #### Car models